What Ava measures

 How often your heart beats per minute at rest.

 Scientific literature shows that resting pulse rate is lower during the follicular phase than the luteal phase.
-Ava’s clinical research partner, the University Hospital of Zurich, identified further variation in resting pulse rate throughout the menstrual cycle: resting pulse rate rose by 2.1 beats per minute during the fertile window.
+Ava’s clinical research partner, the University Hospital of Zurich, identified further variation in resting pulse rate throughout the menstrual cycle: resting pulse rate rose by about 2.1 beats per minute at the beginning of the fertile window.

 During pregnancy, resting pulse rate remains elevated.